daslicht/DRUMS.avxp/README.md

 ## NOTICE
 All created patches here rely on the content of the original expansioans.
-In orde to be able to use them ***you need to own the respective expansion***.
+In order to be able to use them, ***you need to own the respective expansion***.

 ## Installation
-clonse tehg repository in your Avenger Expansions folder.
+clone the repository in your Avenger Expansions folder.
 -or-
 Download the released ZIP file [here](https://github.com/daslicht/DRUMS.avxp/releases/tag/expansion_without_previews) and extract it to your Avenger Expansions folder.

 Just delete the Folders you dont need (the expansions you dont have)

 After that generate the previews and you are done.